Official New Hampshire website

 by Joseph DeRobertis

 This collection was established in the 1980s.
-Artworks in this collection are available for state buildings on a rotating basis.
+Artworks in this collection are available on loan to state agencies for display in public spaces of state buildings for the benefit of New Hampshire citizens.
+To learn more, click here.

 Memoryscape (Sun Stone) by Paul Pollaro